FilipRokita/QRGENERATOR/README.md

 python3 QRGENERATOR.py
 ```
 2. Input link/text you want to turn into QR code and click enter
-3. Generated QR code will be in the script location location.
+3. Generated QR code will be in the script location location

 # Author
 Filip Rokita<br/>